Workflows and Analyses

 Stage Output Folders

-If the value set for the stage's folder field starts with the character "/", then this is interpreted as an absolute path that will be used for the stage's outputs, regardless of what is provided as folder in the /workflow-xxxx/run method.
+If the value set for the stage's folder field starts with the character "/", then this is interpreted as an absolute path that is used for the stage's outputs, regardless of what is provided as folder in the /workflow-xxxx/run method.

 If, however, the value set for the field does not start with the character "/", then it is interpreted as a path relative to the field folder provided to /workflow-xxxx/run method.